bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Now, let's say they do that, they make a coinbase, then they spend it, then they can make the same coinbase again.
 That's no problem.
 So BIP30 does allow that.

-Sjors Provoost: 00:15:40

 So that was great and that worked.
 The only problem is that this rule is a bit difficult to check, because it means that whenever you get a new block, for every transaction in that block, you have to make sure that it doesn't already exist, the transaction itself.
 So right now, whenever you check a block, you go through every transaction and you check that all its inputs exist, so it's spending from something that exists, but you do not check if the transaction itself exists, or at least you don't now because of what we'll discuss.
-But with Bit.30, you would have to do that.
+But with BIP30, you would have to do that.
 You'd have to do an extra check for every transaction.
 Like, hey, now that I've checked that all the inputs are valid, or whichever sequence we're going to do, does this transaction exist?